 juicy peach cobbler with vanilla ice cream close up.

 Who else is ready for SUMMERTIME?
-Growing up, summer was a continually rotating schedule of fruit-picking.
+Growing up, summer was a continually rotating schedule of fruit picking.
 My parents have a huge yard with tons of fruit trees: apple, peach, cherry, citrus, blackberries, apricots, so much goodness.
-As much as I hated being out there in 100 degree heat picking fruit, who wouldn’t love the result?
+As much as I hated being out there in 100-degree heat picking fruit, who wouldn’t love the result?

 lifting peach cobbler out of the pan on a spoon.

-This Peach Cobbler recipe is summer’s favorite dessert.
+This peach cobbler recipe is summer’s favorite dessert.
 It has glorious sweetened peaches on the bottom and cakey goodness on top, all baked up in a casserole dish.
 Peach cobbler usually has some sort of leavening agent in it, like baking powder, to make it rise a bit and form a cake or biscuit-like topping.
 (Peach crisp on the other hand is, well, crispier, has no leavening agent, and often includes oats in addition to the flour and sugar, like this Apple Crisp.
 Which you can totally substitute peaches for by the way.
 See recipe notes for details!)

 peach cobbler recipe in a pan from the side.